modular-magician/chef-google-storage/README.md

 * `role` -
   The access permission for the entity.

+* `bucket` -
+  Required.
+The name of the bucket.

+* `object` -
+  The name of the object, if applied to an object.

 #### Label
 Set the `doa_label` property when attempting to set primary key